-This is the latest addition to my photography arsenal.
-I got it specifically for events like Oktoberfest and the Epcot Food & Wine Festival where my hands are always full and I don’t want to haul around a camera that doesn’t fit in my pocket.
+I got this one specifically for events like Oktoberfest and the Epcot Food & Wine Festival where my hands are always full and I don’t want to haul around a camera that doesn’t fit in my pocket.
 The pictures come out great and I LOVE the 30x zoom in this affordable point-and-shoot!

-This very generous Christmas gift from my parents is so perfect for the adventurous traveler.
-It’s got an LCD touchscreen and is officially my go-to underwater camera.
-It takes fantastic video and photos and I’ve used it ice canyoning, tobogganing, snorkeling, and even for closeups in my beehive.
+This generous gift from my parents is perfect for adventurous travelers.
+It’s got an LCD touchscreen and is officially my go-to for underwater.
+It takes fantastic video + photos and I’ve used it ice canyoning, tobogganing, snorkeling, and even for closeups in my beehives.

 I have a handful of GoPro mounts for various activities and points of view.
 The head strap is perfect for those activities when you need your hands and want a little more control over what you see–mountain climbing, rappelling, snowboarding, etc.

-I use the Chesty primarily for flying trapeze and it’s great for those activities when you want a more stable, centralized view–biking, kayaking, etc. It’s fully adjustable, comfortable, and increases your cleavage two cups sizes.
+The Chesty is great for those activities when you want a more stable, centralized view–biking, kayaking, and other activities when you want your hands in view.
+It’s fully adjustable, comfortable, and increases your cleavage two cups sizes.
+BONUS!

 My go-to snorkeling GoPro accessory.
 It helps stabilize your shots while being crashed into by turtles and tossed around by waves.
-It has a wrist strap and floats so, idiot proof.
+It has an adjustable wrist strap and the whole thing floats so, it’s pretty much idiot proof.

 I LOVE this tripod.
 You can call it the un-tripod.
 It’s uber-flexible and you can turn almost anything into a tripod.
 Even better, it weighs practically nothing and packs up nicely for travel.
 It comes in different versions for different sized cameras.

-A MUST for snorkeling or scuba diving are these red GoPro filters.
+A MUST for snorkeling or diving are these red GoPro filters.
 The red neutralizes the blues and greens you find underwater giving you a more realistic picture.
 (See the stark contrast in this post.)
 They offer different shades of red depending on how deep you’re going.
-Darker for deeper, lighter for shallow.

-After years of using crappy free online programs, I finally upgraded to Adobe Lightroom–the Holy Grail of photo editing.
-It’s far simpler to use than Photoshop and lacks none of the possibility.
+After years of using free online programs, I finally upgraded to Adobe Lightroom for photo editing.
+It’s simpler to use than Photoshop btu lacks none of the possibility.
 (See an example edited photo in this post).
 You can preset filters to make editing your photos a snap.

-The Photography geniuses behind the travel blog Beers & Beans bring us their e-book on how to use your DSLR (the real way).
+The geniuses behind the travel blog Beers & Beans bring us their e-book on how to use your DSLR (the real way).
 It breaks down every aspect of your camera in simple terms, offers quality examples, interesting facts, and only costs $9.99.
-It’s the perfect beginner’s companion.
+It’s perfect for beginners.

-All travelers have their preference and mine just happens to be Fodor’s.
-Everything you need to know about your new destination is found in these books–photos, historical information, cultural clues, dining and accommodation recommendations, and insider information.
+All travelers have their preferences and mine just happen to be Rough Guides and Fodor’s.
+Everything you need to know about your new destination is found in these books–photos, historical info, cultural clues, dining and hotel recommendations, and insider information.
 I have a habit of reading these cover-to-cover.

-I’ve recently fallen deep in love with Booking.com.
-It’s heavy on photos, a breeze to use, and gives you the total price upfront (all fees, taxes, etc.) so there aren’t any surprises later on and you don’t feel like you’re being screwed.
+I’ve fallen deep in love with Booking.com.
+It’s heavy on photos, a breeze to use, and gives you the total price upfront (all fees + taxes) so there aren’t any surprises later.
+And when booking through them, you don’t pay until your stay!